5 Blue/Green Deployment Best Practices to Improve Your Releases

 2. Follow Database Versioning Best Practices

 Keeping track of your application’s database can be a challenging task.
-Database schema can be mismatched in different environments, or data in one of the databases may be missing a crucial piece of data.
+The database schema can be mismatched in different environments, or data in one of the databases may be missing a crucial piece of data.
 Having more than one database instance can cause the instances to fall out of sync.
-Luckily, following database versioning best practices can help:
+Luckily, the following database versioning best practices can help:

 - Small changes, documented in version control: Application database and reference data should be treated as regular code.
 Both database schema and the corresponding reference data should be stored in source control systems.

 - Separate database instances for developers: Every developer should have their own database instance.
 This helps avoid unnecessary collisions since oftentimes changes made by programmers are incompatible.

 - Decouple schema changes from code changes: Decoupling schema changes from code changes allows the relational database to be outside of the environment boundary defined for the blue/green deployment and shared between the blue and green environments.
 There are two main approaches for performing schema changes:

 - The schema is changed first: the database updates must be backward compatible, so the old version of the application can still interact with the data

 - The schema is changed last: code changes in the new version of the application must be backward compatible with the old schema.